metal3d/katenary/README.md

 - if `ports` and/or `expose` section, katenary will create Services and bind the port to the corresponding container port
 - `depends_on` will add init containers to wait for the depending on service (using the first port)
 - `env_file` list will create a configMap object per environemnt file (⚠ to-do: the "to-service" label doesn't work with configMap for now)
-- some labels can help to bind values, for example:
+- some labels can help to bind values, see examples below
-    - `katenary.io/ingress: 80` will expose the port 80 in an ingress
-    - `katenary.io/mapenv: |`: allow mapping environment to something else than the given value in the compose file

 Exemple of a possible `docker-compose.yaml` file: